dmente03/gss/readme.md

 ## How it works

+Every UI component has its own characteristics.
+These qualities can simply be set in its own element (`p {…}`, for example), or can be extended by the use of classes (`p.is-lead {…}`).
+On this last case, `.is-lead` is know as **Attribute**.
+These classes defines and categorizes the components.
+Since they are prefixed of a verb/preposition, they are named in a more natural and contextual way.

-The stylesheets are categorized in three types:
+In GSS, the stylesheets are categorized into three types, which can (or not) contain Attributes:

 1. **Base** — defaults and styles of base HTML and UI elements (`p {…}`).
 2. **Modules** — independent, reusable and functional UI components. (`.card {…}`).
 3. **Page** — context and page-specific styles (`.page-login {…}`).

-Every stylesheet category, from Base to Page, contains **Attribute** classes that defines UI characteristics — which is named in a more natural and contextual way (`p.is-lead {…}`, `.icon.of-search {…}`).

 _TODO: Visual examples_

 ## Going deeper

 ### Base
 Defaults and styles of base HTML and UI elements.
-They are the most basic styles of every project and are categorized in:
+They are the most basic styles of every project.
+Also, its rules are applied using an element selector.
-- Colors
-- Forms
-- Tables
-- Typography
-- Utils

 #### Post
 ```html